 At the 2020 biennial review, ODA will provide the following information:

-Percentage of stream miles in the Management Area likely in compliance with the Streamside Area regulationRule.
+Percentage of stream miles in the Management Area likely in compliance with the Streamside Area Rule.

 Percentage of agricultural lands in the Management Area likely in compliance with the rest of the Area Rules.

 At the 2018 biennial review, ODA presented the methodology for the Land Condition Assessment.
-The Land Condition Assessment is an assessment that will help the LAC develop measureable objectives based on the percentage of agricultural lands that are currently in compliance with the.
-ODA had intended to provide the methodology at this 2016 biennial review and provide results at the 2018 biennial review.
-However, ODA did not yet have a methodology for the assessment.
-The ODA has conducted nine compliance evaluations primarily in western Oregon, and only in small watersheds.
-Only one evaluation included Eastern Oregon rangelands, and the current process has difficulties determining whether riparian conditions are adequate in rangelands.
-In addition, the existing compliance evaluation methodology hasn’t been used yet to identify potential water quality concerns related to extensive rowcropping and return flows.
-ODA will develop a process for evaluating riparian conditions in rangelands and evaluating croplands within irrigation districts and will pilot it in this Management Area.
-Area Rules.
+The Land Condition Assessment is an assessment that will help the LAC develop measureable objectives based on the percentage of agricultural lands that are currently in compliance with the Area Rules.
 ODA will complete the Land Condition Assessment during the 2018-2020 Biennium.
 Results will be presented at the 2020 Biennial Review.

 With that information, the LAC can start developing dates and milestones for: